Topic: Roles, Subgroups & Labels

 Labels can be automatically assigned to purchasers of donation products in the store.
 This is configured on the specific product.

-Admins can also edit/rename, add and delete the available label options by going to Admin Settings & Tools > Vocabularies, and then clicking "manage terms".
+Admins can also edit/rename, add and delete the available label options by going to Admin Settings & Tools > Vocabularies, and then clicking "manage terms" across from labels.

 Designing your subgroups and labels before hand is useful for ensuring you have people organized in the best possible way for later outreach.
 If you're unsure of what subgroups or labels to add, think about: